rudraa2005/rudraa2005/README.md

 ## What I'm Building Toward

-I'm not here to collect certificates or clone tutorials.

 I'm going deep on the systems that actually matter — Linux internals, backend engineering, container infrastructure, distributed systems, and security tooling.
-Long-term goal: build and secure AI infrastructure at the systems level.

 Currently focused on:
 - Linux internals and systems programming